Hitting the road? Touring the country? Flying overseas?

 Martin Steel String Backpacker Travel Guitar

 The Backpacker might give you an odd impression, but it’s in the tame category compared to some wild travel guitars we’ve seen in our day.
 This is a Martin-brand instrument in the unbelievable price range of under $300, and believe it or not, it has quite the fan base.
 It’s still a Martin after all.

 The Backpacker Travel guitar is made to be compact, small, and lightweight.
 It checks off in every aspect weighing in at only 2.4 pounds.
 But, get this, the entire guitar is solid wood.
 It has a spruce top and mahogany back and sides.

 It’s only 34″ long and it has a body depth of 2″.
 It doesn’t get much more compact than that.
 We’re sure it leaves you with more than a few questions.
 Get them all answered in our full review.

 Take a big price jump and you’ll land in the budget range where the Songwriter VAD-04 lives.
 This guitar can handle it all.
 Expertly packing the guitar in the trunk of a car along with suitcases and bags?
 Fold it up.
 Taking your guitar to the beach, mall, or a mate’s house?
 Fold it up.
 Packing it away in a tight storage space?
 Fold it up.
 We think you get the idea.

-This guitar has been redesigned to sport a foldable neck with a self-lubricating hinge.
+This travel acoustic guitar has been redesigned to sport a foldable neck with a self-lubricating hinge.
 Crazy, right?
 But, oh so convenient.
 How would it work without strings coming loose or out of place?
 Two words: captive nut.